 DIRECTIONS: Refer to policy on attendance in your handbook.
 This form is to be used for ALL changes in scheduled clinical education.
-This form is to be completed in Trajecys.
 Make-up date(s) and time(s) must be approved one week in advance.
 The clinical instructor must first approve and sign prior to requesting the full-time clinical coordinator's approval.
-Student is responsible for obtaining signatures.

-- 1. Complete form

-- 2. Obtain clinical instructor's signature

-- 3. Obtain full-time clinical coordinator's signature.
+- 1. Complete form. - 2.
+Obtain clinical instructor's signature. - 3.
+Obtain full-time clinical coordinator's signature. - 4.
+Staple this completed form behind the timesheet when make-up is completed.